joescii/lift-jetty-cluster/README.md

 ### MySQL Setup
 To run the project standalone with clustering, you first need to configure MySQL locally.
-Other DBs can be used if you prefer, as long as you accomplish the same tasks outlined below.
+Other SQL DBs can be used if you prefer, as long as you accomplish the same tasks outlined below.
+Namely, you need a user named `jetty` with password `lift-rocks` with all permissions granted on a DB named `lift_sessions`.

 ```text
 mysql> create database lift_sessions;